ajaypv7/Devops-Project/README.md

 - A GitHub account (if the repository is hosted on GitHub).

 ## Repository Structure
-- `/infra`: Contains the Azure DevOps pipeline YAML files.
+- `/infra/azure_pipeline`: Contains the Azure DevOps pipeline YAML files to deploy the resources.
 - `/infra/bicep`: Contains the Bicep templates for infrastructure as code.
 - `/infra/parameter`: Contains the bicep parameters.